Shabeenabd/DataScienceHub/Machine Learning/4.Clustering/README.md

 # Problem statement
+**Perform Clustering(Hierarchical, Kmeans & DBSCAN) for the crime data and identify the number of clusters formed and draw inferences.**

+### Data Description:
++ Murder -- Muder rates in different places of United States
++ Assualt- Assualt rate in different places of United States
++ UrbanPop - urban population in different places of United States
++ Rape - Rape rate in different places of United States

+# Problem statement
 **Perform clustering (hierarchical,K means clustering and DBSCAN) for the airlines data to obtain optimum number of clusters.**<br>
 **Draw the inferences from the clusters obtained.**